manos-mark/visual_servoing/README.md

 <p align="center"><img src="https://render.githubusercontent.com/render/math?math=%5Cbegin%7Baligned%7D%0Acamera%20matrix%20%3D%0A%5Cbegin%7Bbmatrix%7D%0A%20%20%20f_%7Bx%7D%20%26%200%20%26%20C_%7Bx%7D%5C%5C%0A%20%20%200%20%26%20f_%7By%7D%20%26%20C_%7By%7D%5C%5C%0A%20%20%200%20%26%200%20%26%201%20%0A%5Cend%7Bbmatrix%7D%20%0A%5Cend%7Baligned%7D%0A"></p>

 ## 2. Receive image
-The next step is to receive image frames by subscribing to the ROS topic "/camera/image_raw" and convert it to numpy array.
-Then we need to crop the image according to our needs, by specifing the window that we need to work on.
-Afterwards we undistord the received image using the camera matrix and the distortion coefficients received on the previous step.
+The next step is to receive image frames by subscribing to the ROS topic "/camera/image_raw" and convert it to NumPy array.
+Then we need to crop the image according to our needs, by specifying the window that we need to work on.
+Afterwards, we undistort the received image using the camera matrix and the distortion coefficients received on the previous step.

 ## 3. Detect Markers
-Using the OpenCV library we can detect two Aruco markers that are placed on the top of the robot, one marker for the current and one for the target position.
-We only have to call the function `cv2.detectMarkers` from wich we receive the corners of each marker and we can move on to the pose estimation.
+Using the OpenCV library, we can detect two Aruco markers that are placed on the top of the robot, one marker for the current and one for the target position.
+We only have to call the function `cv2.detectMarkers` from which we receive the corners of each marker and we can move on to the pose estimation.

 ## 4. Pose estimation
  Next step is to estimate the current and target poses, simple by calling the function `cv2.estimatePoseSingleMarkers` in the [pose estimation module](https://github.com/manoskout/visual_servoing/blob/master/scripts/pose_estimation.py).
 From which we receive two vectors for each marker, one translational vector `[x, y, z]` and one rotational vector `[x, y, z]`.
-Using the ROS publisher we sent those vectors to the robot controller, who is responsible to translate those matrices in a way that the robot should be able to move.
+Using the ROS publisher, we sent those vectors to the robot controller, who is responsible to translate those matrices in a way that the robot should be able to move.
 This is implemented with the ROS publisher
  ```python
  rospy.Publisher('current_position', Pose_estimation_vectors, queue_size=10)
  ```
- where the *current_position* is the ROS topic that the controller will subscribe to fetch the custom message *Pose_estimation_vectors* tha we created, in order to send those vectors.
+ Where the *current_position* is the ROS topic that the controller will subscribe to fetch the custom message *Pose_estimation_vectors* that we created, in order to send those vectors.

 The structure of this message is the following:
 `geometry_msgs/Vector3 rotational`